 Brain Behav Immun

-Typhoid vaccination causes systematic low-intensity inflammation.
+Typhoid vaccination causes systemic low-intensity inflammation.
 The level of IL-6 cytokine (pro-inflammatory cytokines secreted by Th2 cells) rises by 400%, but with no increase in body temperature or any symptoms of the disease.

-This systematic inflammation significantly reduces the ability to interpret the mental state of other people.
-The authors conclude that systematic inflammation can contribute to the socio-cognitive deficits.
+This systemic inflammation significantly reduces the ability to interpret the mental state of other people.
+The authors conclude that systemic inflammation can contribute to the socio-cognitive deficits.
 Other studies have also shown that social interactions are more difficult for people with inflammation.

 In this study, IL-6 levels only increased by 5 times (this vaccine does not contain aluminum).
 In the studies using endotoxin, IL-6 levels increased by 100-1000 times.